ecdraayer/UQ-TSS/README.md

 ## Datasets
 The datasets from our experiments can be found from the following links.
 PAMAP2: https://drive.google.com/drive/folders/1ECwHJetl8EPRkQSMD-rLuWimJ5kMp8qW

-32 TS Repository can be found from the following authors: https://www.cs.ucr.edu/~eamonn/Segmentation_ICDM.pdf
+The 32 TS Repository can be found from the following authors: https://www.cs.ucr.edu/~eamonn/Segmentation_ICDM.pdf

 ## Running UQ-TSS
 We provide Jupyter Notebooks demonstrating UQ-TSS with PELT, FLOSS, CLaSP, and BOCPD.
 Please look in the folder "Jupyter Notebooks"